jw2476/teapot/README.md

 ### Notes on Libraries

 To create a library leaf, use the `--lib` flag on the `tpot new` command.
 Library leaves have an include directory in addition to the src directory.
-Any header files within the include directory will be made available to external use.
+Any header files within the include directory will be made available for external use.

 ### Features